BlueBrain/sonata-extension/source/recipe.rst

 Generic pathway selection
 -------------------------

-One can create rules that only apply to certain ``pathways``. synapses they apply to by restricting attributes of source and target node populations.
+One can create rules that only apply to certain "pathways" by restricting attributes of source and target node populations.
 As such, the rules have properties that are prefixed with `src_` to match attributes from the source node population, and likewise prefixed with `dst_` to match target node population attributes.
 All attributes are described in :ref:`node_file`, the currently